Last Updated: December 9, 2022

 Stocking stuffers are such a fun way to add delight to Christmas morning!
-I love how we show our kids how little surprises and thoughtful items can create joy, without spending a ton.
-But inevitably, most years, we’re scrambling for last minute stocking stuffer ideas.
-So this list covers stocking stuffer ideas for toddlers and babies – from animal toys, vehicles, building, art supplies, creative, food, learning, bath toys and more!
+I love how we show our kids how little surprises and thoughtful items can create joy, without spending a ton of money.
+This list covers stocking stuffer ideas for toddlers and babies – from animal toys, vehicles, building, art supplies, creative, food, learning, bath toys and more!
 Including:

 - Art & Creative Stocking Stuffers